JeanVegaD/web-software-engineer-test/README.md

 The algorithm is as follows:

-1. I position myself on a node.
+1. Select a node.
-2. I assign the depth of the node
+2. Assign the depth of the node
-3. I check if the node has children.
+3. Check if the node has children.
 4. If the node has children
-     - I define a temporary variable with each child of node `tempLeft` and` tempRight`
+     - Define a temporary variable with each child of node `tempLeft` and` tempRight`
-         - I repeat the process from step 1 with each child of the node, increasing the depth by 1.
+         - Repeat the process from step 1 with each child of the node, increasing the depth by 1.
          - In case the node does not have any children, the variable is assigned a `null`.
-     - I compare the variables and return according to the case:
+     - Compare the variables and return according to the case:
          - `tempLeft` is null return` tempRight`.
          - `tempRight` is null return` tempLeft`.
          - The depth of the `tempLeft` is equal to that of the` tempRight` return the current node.